ucsb-cs156-s24/proj-happycows-s24-4pm-6/README.md

 A description of how the game is played and what scheduled actions are run are given under [`docs/gamePlay.md`](docs/gamePlay.md)

+# Environment Variables

+For information on environment variables used in the app, refer to [docs/environment.md](docs/environment.md).

 # Setup before running application

 Before running the application for the first time,